 It’s too easy to fault Obama for a lack of leadership (trust me, I’ve done it), but it is important to keep in mind the difficulty for any elected official to lead effectively in the absence of a universally applicable rallying point—immediately after 9/11, even Bush was a revered leader.
 The various influences exerted on him at all times on almost all issues are inconceivably complicated; on the other hand, a public intellectual has the luxury of devoting herself to an issue from as pure and uncomplicated a starting point as possible.
 Especially as campaign finance reform is receding rapidly as an issue and the disconnect between the elected and electorate widens, leadership from public intellectuals is absolutely vital to the health of our national discourse and for the progressive agenda.

 That sort of disinterested leadership is what this country truly needs.
 Unfortunately, it seems like anyone with the credentials to be a public intellectual in America probably doesn’t want to be part of a club that would have her as a member.
 As for Noam Chomsky?
 Well, la-di-da.

-Colin Bradley is a second-year in the College majoring in Law, Letters, and Society.
+Colin Bradley is a second-year in the College majoring in political science.